weizhixiang-workspace/mobinets.github.io/seminar/README.md

 \[from\]:USERNAME@mobinets.org
 \[to\]:notice@mobinets.org

-Please fill the username and password only.
+Please copy the above text and replace the username and password only in the mail.personal file.
 DO NOT change the above format.
 Note: This file will not be uploaded to github and is available only to yourself.

-##Usage
+## Usage

 1. python gen.py
 2. Input the required information.